What is Product Partnership Swap in Channel Mgmt?

 - Embedded AI Services: An enterprise software vendor integrates a specialized AI analysis module from a data science firm.

-- IoT Device Interoperability: A smart home device manufacturer shares API access.
-This allows its products to control another company's appliances.
+- IoT Device Interoperability: A smart home device manufacturer shares API access, allowing its products to control another company's appliances.

 - Manufacturing Component Exchange: An automotive supplier provides a proprietary sensor.
 A car manufacturer integrates it into its new vehicle platform.